filecoin-project/cpp-filecoin/README.md

 *  In case you want to specify api port for a node + miner configuration or multi-node configuration,  you can do that with `--api API_PORT`
 *  Example of the command: `node_exec --repo path_to_node_repo --genesis genesis.car --config config.cfg  --port 8080 --api 1235`

-3. Once the node has been successfully configured, it will start to connect to network peers and download blockchain history.
-This process may continue for a while(f.e. the weight of chain of an interopnet network is 3.5 GB).
-As it takes a while, you can change cids_index.car file to downloaded snapshot(see step 1 for that).

 ## Lotus-CLI establishing
 ### User approach:
 1. Download [lotus executable](https://github.com/filecoin-project/lotus/releases/ "lotus releases")
-2. You can use CLI client with your node by linking it with `--repo <path to your node working directory>` flag, more of lotus-CLI flags will be covered in **Work with Lotus-CLI**
+2. You can use CLI client with your node by linking it with `--repo <path to your node working directory>` flag, more about lotus-CLI flags will be covered in **Work with Lotus-CLI**

 ### Advanced approach:
 1. clone [lotus repository](https://github.com/filecoin-project/lotus "lotus project")